nellarro/100-days-of-code/README.md

 **Goals**: Incorporate Bootstrap.
 Get the CSS loaders in a couple of projects.

+**UPDATE 11:47pm**: I'VE GOT THE CSS LOADER IMPLEMENTED IN THE KNM PROJECT!!!!
+WOOOOOT!!!!!
+CSS loaders are funky in React projects.
+In the root <index.html>, you have to convert any SCSS over to regular CSS.
+Since I made the loader on CodePen, CodePen can actually compile it for you (which is super nifty) instead of using <code>node-sass</code>.
+I had to do inline styles in the root of the project.
+Once it refreshed, it snapped into mobile mode (because the loader body had <code>display: flex;</code> on it.
+Had to get back into the CSS for the App component and revert the body to standard <code>display: block</code> and voila!

 ##Day 25: January 26, 2017
 #### Skillcrush HTML and Interviews